-- Reduced/uncertain funding from Province government; - Impact of decisions by upper levels of Government on current operations and program delivery; - Economic adjustments to employee compensation, including wages, statutory and non-statutory employee benefits; - WSIB self insurance impacts related to PTSD claims and presumptive liability for firefighters - OPP contract; - Insurance costs: - Other direct operating costs (e.g. salt costs).
+- Reduced/uncertain funding from Province government;

+- Impact of decisions by upper levels of Government on current operations and program delivery;

+- Economic adjustments to employee compensation, including wages, statutory and non-statutory employee benefits;

+- Staffing resource needs

+- COVID related impacts on operations

+- OPP contract;

+- Insurance costs;

+- Information Systems security needs

+- Other direct operating costs (e.g. salt costs)

+- Education tax room.

 Economic Impacts: The anticipated economic conditions have been considered when developing the proposed budget guidelines.
 The financial pressures currently being faced on a global, national and provincial basis will undoubtedly have impacts on the local economy.
-Based on the National Bank's December 2019 Economic Forecast, Canada's annualized rate of change in key financial areas is projected as follows:
+Based on the National Bank's November 2020 Economic Forecast, Canada's annualized rate of change in key financial areas is projected as follows:

-Annualized Rate of Change 2016 Actual 2017 Actual 2018 Actual 2019 Actual 2020 Forecast Gross Domestic Product 1.1% 3.0% 2.1% 1.8% 1.7% Residential Construction 3.5% 2.4% (0.7%) (1.1%) (1.9%) Unemployment Rate 7.0% 6.3% 5.8% 5.7% 5.7% Inflation 1.4% 1.6% 2.2% 1.7% 2.1% Bank of Canada Prime Lending rate Currently at 3.95% (major banks = 3.95%)
+Annualized Rate of Change 2017 Actual 2018 Actual 2019 Actual 2020 Forecast 2021 Forecast Gross Domestic Product 3.2% 2.0% 1.7% (5.5%) 4.3% Residential Construction 2.2% (1.6%) (0.6%) (2.4%) 3.3% Unemployment Rate 6.3% 5.8% 5.7% 9.6% 8.6% Inflation 1.6% 2.3% 1.9% 0.6% 1.8% Bank of Canada Prime Lending rate Currently at 2.45% (major banks = 2.45%)

 Provincial legislation requires a mandatory 4-year reassessment cycle.
 As a result, any assessment increases will be phased-in over the four year cycle and decreases will take effect immediately.
-The current phase-in cycle is based on a January 1, 2016 valuation date.
-The coming taxation year, 2020, represents the fourth and final year of the phased-in increases resulting from the 2016 reassessment.
-As is the case with any reassessment adjustments, there are potential tax impacts on specific properties within a tax class, as well as shifts between classes.
-Staff will present a separate report to Council, at the February 4th Council-in-Committee meeting, to outline these impacts and potential effects on tax policy decisions.
+The most recent phase-in cycle was based on a January 1, 2016 valuation date.
+The coming taxation year, 2021, should have represented the first year of a new reassessment cycle, however the COVID-19 pandemic led to the Province delaying reassessment by one year.
+As such, 2021 assessment will continue to be based on the fully phased-in January 1, 2016 current values (i.e. the same valuation data in use for 2020 taxation year).
+Typically, with any reassessment adjustments, there are potential tax impacts on specific properties within a tax class, as well as shifts between classes, as such, the 2021 assessment should remain relatively consistent from this perspective, aside from the impacts of growth over 2020.
+Staff will present a separate report to Council, at the February 9th 2021 Council-in-Committee meeting, to outline these impacts and potential effects on tax policy decisions.